LIST: Snow emergencies issued across Tri-State

 - All vehicles need to be moved from non-snow emergency streets until snowplowing has been completed.

-- Lakeside Park, Kentucky: Snow emergency on all streets from 6 p.m.
+- Lakeside Park: Snow emergency on all streets from 6 p.m.
 Wednesday until at least 5 p.m.
 Friday.

 - Parking on any street is prohibited as of 6 p.m.
 Wednesday.